1. Create a new application, import and order applications

 - Unchecked – The imported application and all its child objects will have the rights to the user group “Users” set.

-- Maintain links to other applications
+- Keep bindings to other applications

 - Checked – The interconnection of links to other applications will be maintained exactly according to the interconnection of links in the source (exported) application and in all its subordinate objects.
 Linked applications or child objects may not exist in the target NET Genium.
 In this case, an error message about data consistency violation is displayed and the import is stopped.